-Member firms of PKF International are separate independent firms.
+Member firms of PKF Global are separate independent firms.
 Each member is an independent legal, financial and administrative entity, commonly organised under the laws of the country where it practices.
 Member firms are locally owned, operated and managed and are responsible for their own liabilities.

 Member firms are not members of one international partnership or otherwise legal partners with each other.
 No single firm is responsible for the services or activities of any other.
 Member firms of PKF International may consist of more than one legal entity.